ANRGUSC/gitpod/README.md

 # Integrating your repo with GitPod

+## Other Documentation/Articles/Tutorials
+- [GitPod Documentation](https://www.gitpod.io/docs/): very comprehensive and easy-to-read documentation on how to customize your gitpod environments

+## Getting Started
 Any GitHub, BitBucket, or GitLab repository can be opened in GitPod by simply prefixing the repository's url with ```https://gitpod.io/#```.
 For example, you can open this repository in github by going to [https://gitpod.io/#https://github.com/ANRGUSC/gitpod](https://gitpod.io/#https://github.com/ANRGUSC/gitpod).